 Definition - What does Germination mean?

 Germination is the budding of a seed after it has been planted in soil and remained dormant for a certain period of time.
-For plants and fruits that reproduce through seeds and pollen, the seeds eventually grow into young plants through the process of seed germination.
+For plants that reproduce through seeds and pollen, the seeds eventually grow into young plants through the process of seed germination.
 When seeds are planted, they remain inactive until conditions are suitable for germination.

 MaximumYield explains Germination

 In horticulture, germination is a form of propagation that occurs in most plants.
 The process can be initiated by the absorption of water and oxygen, coupled with the seed's surrounding temperature, light sensitivity and intensity, and humidity.

 Before germination occurs, the seed does not have the required nutrients for plant growth.
 When the seed receives the nutrients and water required, then enzymes inside the seed are activated and the process of growth begins.

 First, a root known as the radicle emerges from the seed which allows the plant access to water.
 Next, shoots, or plumules, begin to grow above ground, including the stem and leaves that harness the sun’s energy for further development.